 Credit perks?
 Like standard mortgages, these are installment products, sidestepping the drag of revolving debt.
 Limits hover at 65% loan-to-value, preserving equity for life’s curveballs—renovations, vacations, or buffers.
 The catch: Without extra principal payments, the balance lingers.
 Discipline is key to eventual payoff.

-In a year of real estate investment trends 2025 favoring cash flow over aggressive Amortization, interest-only options empower investors to scale without strain.
+In a market favoring cash flow over aggressive amortization, interest-only options empower investors to scale without strain.

 Lines of Credit: Flexible Access with a Credit Caution